BY BRENDAN CHIA

 Should Singapore feel threatened?
-After all, some Singaporeans believe that the country’s continued economic success depends on the economic failings of its neighbours—their growth threatens our competitive advantage.
-However, whether we like it or not, Southeast Asia will one day catch up and overtake Singapore economically.
-Our neighbours have larger market sizes, more abundant human and natural resources, and therefore greater global clout.
+After all, some Singaporeans believe that the country’s continued economic success depends on the economic failings of its neighbours—their growth threatens Singapore’s competitive advantage.
+However, the reality is that Southeast Asia will one day catch up and overtake Singapore economically.
+Southeast Asian countries have larger market sizes, more abundant human and natural resources, and therefore greater global clout.
 Myanmar State Counsellor Aung San Suu Kyi flatly declared her expectation that Myanmar “will need to overtake Singapore in 20 years”.

-We must therefore turn to Southeast Asia to seek our economic future.
+Singapore must therefore turn to Southeast Asia to secure its economic future.
 Business opportunities in Southeast Asia can no longer be seen to play second-fiddle to those in China and the West.

 The Singapore government has acknowledged this fact.
 The Ministry of Foreign Affairs set up the Singapore Cooperation Program (SCP) to share Singapore’s expertise in governance, economic development, trade and investment, and other sectors with the ASEAN public sector community.
 Promisingly, the SCP has garnered over 70,000 participants from the region since its inception.
 In addition, the ASEAN scholarship initiative sponsors students from Southeast Asian countries to study in local institutions, with the aim that they will eventually work in Singapore.